Exploring the Different Types of AI Agents

 • Self-driving cars AGAIN — but this time, it’s a perfect example.
 Reactive part keeps the car from crashing into the car right in front of it, and the deliberative bit is navigating to your destination, planning lane changes, and stuff.

 They're more complex, sure -- but it's worth it for the balance they bring.
-Up next, we'll look at the good and bad of these hybrid fellas.
+Next, we'll introduce another type of AI agent with its own unique characteristics.

 Learning Agents: Adapting and Improving